Godley/MuseParse/readme.rst

    python3 setup.py build
    python3 setup.py install

-To use the Lilypond rendering classes, you will also need to `install lilypond.`_
+To use the lilypond rendering portion, you will need to `install lilypond.`_

 .. _install lilypond: http://lilypond.org

-Note that whilst lilypond is on apt-get, it is version 1.14 whilst this library uses 1.18, so even if you are a linux user I would still advise downloading directly from the lilypond website.
+Please note, Linux users, that whilst lilypond is on apt-get, this library expects the version to be 1.18, whilst currently apt-get only has 1.14, so I would advise downloading from the website rather than using apt-get.
 =======
 Usage
 =======